Corsinvest/cv4pve-barc/README.md

 # Introduction
 Backup And Restore Ceph for Proxmox VE with retention.
 This solution implement backup for Ceph cluster exporting to specific directory.
-The mechanism using Ceph snapshot,export and export differential.
+The mechanism using Ceph snapshot, export and export differential.
 In backup export image and config file VM/CT.

 # Main features